 What is a severance package?

-Simply put, a severance package is compensation an employee receives when their employment is terminated.
+Simply put, a severance package is a compensation an employee receives when their employment is terminated.

 Who receives a severance package?